Admissions to the BS Medical Laboratory Science Clinical Year & Medical Laboratory Science Certificate Program

 References

-Who should you use as references: You should find individuals who can speak to your academic performance in a lab, medical, scientific or MLS courses, labs or work.
+Who should you use as references: You should find individuals who can speak to your academic performance in medical, scientific or MLS courses, labs or work.

 At least two references should be completed by MLS, science and/or laboratory instructors, including graduate teaching assistants.
 Applicants who have been out of school and working may use non-instructor references following the guidelines below.